This post may contain affiliate links. Read my disclosure policy here.

 You can use your fingers to make a larger pom pom than the fork will make.

-5. Take one of the 40″ pieces of string and tie a knot tightly.
+Step 5.
+Take one of the 40″ pieces of yarn and tie a knot tightly.

-9. Once you have a nice shape, you can cut off the fourth piece of long string and braid the remaining three long pieces.
+Step 9.
+Once you have a nice shape, you can cut off the fourth piece of long yarn and braid the remaining three long pieces.
 You may wish to stabilize your pom pom with something or pin it to a cushion so that it stays still while you braid.